ExplicITConsulting/set-outlooksignatures.com/index.md

 <p>Experience live how quickly and intuitively you can centrally manage and optimize your Outlook signatures and out-of-office replies.<p>

-<a href="https://outlook.cloud.microsoft/book/demo.set-outlooksignatures@explicitconsulting.at/"><button class="button is-link is-normal is-hover has-text-black has-text-weight-bold" style="background-color: MediumAquamarine">➔ Schedule your personal demo now</button></a>
+<p><a href="https://outlook.cloud.microsoft/book/demo.set-outlooksignatures@explicitconsulting.at/"><button class="button is-link is-normal is-hover has-text-black has-text-weight-bold" style="background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod)">➔ Schedule your personal demo</button></a></p>

 <h2>First signatures <span style="color: DarkSeaGreen">in less than an hour</span></h2>